 - Why can't I?
 Is she already married?

-The older man looked surprised, as if the answer to that question was so obvious that Zaron ignorance left him speechless.
+The older man looked surprised, as if the answer to that question was so obvious that Zaron's ignorance left him speechless.
 Then his expression got cunning.

 - You have no idea…

-He seemed to relax, for the first time since hearing Zaron marriage proposal.
+He seemed to relax, for the first time since hearing Zaron's marriage proposal.

 Behind Aborn a young warrior looked completely taken aback by his lord's words and bend down to confer with him, but Aborn hushed him with a gesture.
-Zaron watched him closely: he was young, around twenty years old, with light brown hair and the blue eyes the majority of Issian people had, and from the way he moved he looked like he was military trained and his armour and sword looked like they had been used and not just decorative elements like his king's.
+Zaron watched him closely: he was young, around 25 years old, with light brown hair and the blue eyes the majority of Issian people sported, and from the way he moved he looked like he was military trained, his armour and sword looked like they had been used and not just decorative elements like his king's.

-Aborn's speech didn't promised well: "if" he still was going to want her after seeing her?
+Aborn's speech didn't bode well: "if" he still was going to want her after seeing her?
 Was she so ugly?
-It didn't matter, he was going to marry her even if she was hunchbacked and cross-eyed.
+It didn't matter, he would marry her even if she was hunchbacked and cross-eyed.
 If she was really so repulsing he was going to find a solution somehow: maybe he was going to keep the bedroom completely in the dark.
-He only needed a son from her, then he could move his attention elsewhere, he had five concubines after all.
-Perhaps, after carrying out their marital duty they could speak and became at least friend.
+He only needed a son from her, then he could move his attention elsewhere, he did have five concubines after all.
+Perhaps, after carrying out their marital duty they could speak and became at least friends.
 For a long time Zaron cultivated the hope of, after a while, finding in the princess a companion to confide in and now he was starting to dread her company as foul if even her own father was convinced he was going to change his mind after meeting her.